 During the 1960’s, a great deal took place to cut a pathway for improvement for children with disabilities.
 In 1960 the Ponchatoula Civitan was organized and Mrs. Vivian Hollis started a class for the children of the Ponchatoula area.
-In 1961, Dr. C. M. Fagan was the first president of Parents and Friends for Retarded Children.
-About this same time Ponchatoula and Amite formed their own Association for Retarded Citizens.
-Not long after that Hammond State School opened as a 24-hour facility for people with mental retardation.
-However, the state school did not have a day program for non-residents so towards the end of the 1960’s a sheltered workshop, known as C. M. Fagan Special Services, opened for adults with mild mental retardation.
+In 1961, Dr. C. M. Fagan was the first president of Parents and Friends for special needs children.
+About this same time Ponchatoula and Amite formed their own Association for Special Needs Citizens.
+Not long after that Hammond State School opened as a 24-hour facility for people with intellectual disabilites.
+However, the state school did not have a day program for non-residents so towards the end of the 1960’s a sheltered workshop, known as C. M. Fagan Special Services, opened for adults with intellectual disabilites.

-Even though time was bringing out the right attitudes, our area still lacked an environment that would serve and meet the daily needs of individual children with mental retardation.
+Even though time was bringing out the right attitudes, our area still lacked an environment that would serve and meet the daily needs of individual children with special needs.
 How very fortunate for the people of Tangipahoa Parish that the Pirosko family decided to move into our area in 1972.
-Joseph and Mary Pirosko had a son, Steven, who was born with Down syndrome.
+Joseph and Mary Pirosko had a son, Stephen, who was born with Down syndrome.
 Immediately after settling in, the Piroskos joined the Hammond-Ponchatoula ARC.
-It did not take long for the Piroskos to recognize the lack of services our area provided for children with mental retardation.
-They had previously lived in Illinois where Steven’s needs were fully met.
-The program Steven was in provided services from “the cradle to the grave” so to speak.
+It did not take long for the Piroskos to recognize the lack of services our area provided for children with special needs.
+They had previously lived in Illinois where Stephen’s needs were fully met.
+The program Stephen was in provided services from “the cradle to the grave” so to speak.
 They had seen what was provided in Illinois for their son and decided to find a way to bring those services to our area.
 Mary Pirosko accepted the challenge.
 She was determined to make a difference for her special needs child and other children with disabilities like him.
-She began to make contacts and started working with the Office of Mental Retardation to develop a Day Developmental Training Center in Tangipahoa Parish.
+She began to make contacts and started working with the Office of Citizens with Developmental Disabilites to develop a Day Developmental Training Center in Tangipahoa Parish.

 By 1974, TARC had expanded to four classes.
 The Methodist Church in Hammond and Amite held classes and an additional class was held at the Christian Church in Hammond.
 With the establishment of Public Law 94-142 providing ALL children from ages 3-22 with a free and appropriate education, TARC began directing its efforts toward infant and toddlers under the age of 3 and adults with developmental disabilities.